 During FY2017, a comprehensive stakeholder engagement exercise was undertaken.
 Out of this, a materiality matrix was created to provide structure and focus on the key issues important for DyStar stakeholders.

-their progress and achievements for the material issues identified earlier.
+For FY2018, the company is reporting back on their progress and achievements for the material issues identified earlier.
 The next biannual stakeholder engagement exercise will take place in FY2019.